Ryan Holiday: Life Is Too Short to Be a Bootlicker

 Like the self-awareness to actually put your beliefs up for review, to challenge yourself, to make sure that you're not falling prey to emotional arguments or cognitive dissonance.

-Like it's not just the acquisition of knowledge, but it's also the removal of foolishness that is this sort of perpetual battle, especially in this like modern world where there's so many powerful forces and information in play.
+Like, it's not just the acquisition of knowledge, but it's also the removal of foolishness that is this sort of perpetual battle, especially in this like modern world where there's so many powerful forces and information in play.

 maintaining his sanity.
 It's good when you go through the chapter because it's important, I think, for readers of both stripes, right?

-Like big super fans of Elon Musk and people that have come to really loathe Elon Musk and have like the sticker on their Tesla that says, I bought this before he went crazy.
+Like big super fans of Elon Musk and people that have come to really loath Elon Musk and have like the sticker on their Tesla that says, I bought this before he went crazy.

-It's important to just accept the truth about him, which is, you know, that like.
+It's important to just accept the truth about him, which is, you know, that like

 Certainly, there are plenty of those types of rich people out in the world.
 I've met many of them.